bowmanjd/pstalk/slides/slides.md

 There are a lot of people who do not write code.
 Who do not think they can write code.
 And they start because they want to make their system administration a little easier.
 And Powershell is that gentle on-ramp for writing computer programs to make life better.

-There are people who might not pick up bash, but they might just pick up Powershell.
+In addition, and I recognize this is probably controversial, there are people who might not pick up bash, but they might just pick up Powershell.
 The same argument could be made for Python or Ruby.
 Or a newer shell like fish, Nushell, etc.

 -->